tiagocoutinho/hexdump/README.txt

    Helper to convert binary data (bytes in Python 3 and str in Python 2) to string like '00 DE AD BE EF'.
-   `size` argument specifies width of text chunks.
+   `size` argument specifies length of text chunks.

 .. function:: dehex(text)